Attila Márton

-Attila Márton (born March 14, 1963) is a Hungarian politician, member of the National Assembly (MP) for Hajdúszoboszló (Hajdú-Bihar County Constituency VII) from 2002 to 2014.
+Attila Márton (born March 14, 1963) is a Hungarian politician, a member of the National Assembly (MP) for Hajdúszoboszló (Hajdú-Bihar County Constituency VII) from 2002 to 2014.
 He was also a Member of Parliament from Fidesz Hajdú Bihar County Regional List between 1998 and 2002.

 Biography

-He finished the car mechanics course of Landler Jenő Secondary Technical School at Debrecen in 1981.
+He finished the car mechanics course at Landler Jenő Secondary Technical School at Debrecen in 1981.
 He graduated as a traffic process engineer with IT and business specialisation from the College of Transport and Telecommunications of Győr in 1984.
 He received a university degree in IT systems analysis in Debrecen in 1991 having accomplished the joint programme of Kossuth Lajos University of Debrecen.
 From 1984 he worked as a logistics manager.
 From 1988 until his election as MP in 1998 he worked in different positions for the Hajdúszoboszló headquarters of the Trans-Tisza Gas Supply Company in the field of business information technology including systems host, project manager, then senior IT staff.
 He has been active as a sports pilot since 1979 and has been on the board of the Hungarian Association of Aviation since 1998.
 He presided over the Association from 2000 to 2002.